|

-commerce and art flourished from the 11-13th centuries in Turkey.
-This
+commerce and art, flourished from the 11-13th centuries in Turkey.
+The

-short but golden era, situated between the Crusades and the Mongol invasions,
+short but golden era was situated between the Crusades and the Mongol invasions,

-Outstanding among the architectural works of the Seljuk Period are caravansarays.
+Some of the most outstanding architectural works of the Seljuk Period are caravanserais.

-More commonly called "hans", these buildings were used as trading posts and
+More commonly called by their Turkish name, "hans", these buildings were used as trading posts and

 overnight inns.
 They facilitated trade and were responsible in part for the

 prosperity of this glorious period of Turkish history.
-Comprising a group of
+There are

-approximately 100 structures, they represent some of the most impressive
+approximately 170 still standing, and they represent some of the most impressive

 constructions in the entire history of Islamic architecture.
 This website is dedicated to this distinctive set of buildings.